 Our guest this week is Gloria Pelletier, a Licensed Clinical Social Worker, who has become a great connection for us here at Hearing Loss LIVE!
 She brings a wealth of understanding about how hearing loss and mental health have a long way to grow together.
-Watch for our ongoing series with Gloria where we will unpack more misconceptions as it correlates to hearing loss and mental health diagnoses.
+Watch for our ongoing series with Gloria where we unpack more the mental health myths as it correlates to hearing loss.

 Change the Therapeutic Milieux

 Gloria: With my last, large hearing drop I no longer could communicate effectively.
-I could speak but I couldn’t hear what others were telling me.
+My receptive communication was disrupted, I could speak but I couldn’t hear what others were telling me.
 I could still read lips, sort of, but not enough to be able to understand communication.

 I decided to go to a mental health professional to learn how to deal with my drastic hearing loss.
 Unfortunately, what I found was that the experience of losing a sense and the resulting consequences was not well understood in the mental health community.
 I was given many different diagnoses in an attempt to define my experiences.
 None of which were accurate.
 I began to ask my community circle if they had experienced the same phenomena.
 I did a small survey of those who were doing therapy and no one made any accommodations for hearing loss or understood that there were some adaptations that could look like or were similar to other DSM ( Diagnostic and Statistical Manual of Mental Disorders) criteria.